ofattouh/osir-tool-staging/wp-content/plugins/enhanced-media-library/readme.txt

 ### Support ###

 Support is free for both versions of the plugin.
 "PRO"-users do not have priority.
 We do our best to respond in 24 hours if not sooner.

-### Available Languages ###

-You can see the list of available translations and their progress on [wpUXsolutions.com](https://www.wpuxsolutions.com/l10n/projects/enhanced-media-library).
-Many thanks to all involved!

-Assistance with translating is highly appreciated!
-If you'd like to be a translation editor or to suggest translations for your language please feel free to contribute to translation.
-All changes made are included in every new release of the plugin.

 ### Compatible with the Plugins: ###